coreorm/node-micro-service-bootstrap/README.md

 microservice-bootstrap run -e local -s my-service -v
 ```

-Or run `microservice-bootstrap -h` to see the man page for more details on the allowed options.
+Or run `microservice-bootstrap run -h` to see the man page for more details on the allowed options.

 ## How-to